alehandrof/sassyguides/README.md

 SassyGuides is a framework for customizing [LibGuides](http://springshare.com/libguides/) written in [Sass](http://sass-lang.com/) by [Alex Armstrong](http://github.com/alehandrof/).

-**SassyGuides is being updated almost daily.
-There has been no stable release yet.
+**SassyGuides is under development.
+There is no stable release yet.
 Do not use in production!**

 Check out the [live demo](http://sandbox.campusguides.com/sassyguides).